Improving Both Domain Robustness and Domain Adaptability in Machine Translation: Experiments

-\textbf{Data Preprocessing}.
-For English and German, we preprocessed all data with the Moses tokenizer\footnote{\url{github.com/moses-smt/mosesdecoder}} and use sentencepiece\footnote{\url{github.com/google/sentencepiece}} \cite{kudo-richardson-2018-sentencepiece} to encode the corpus with a joint vocabulary, with size 40,000.
+\paragraph{Data Preprocessing.} For English and German, we preprocessed all data with the Moses tokenizer\footnote{\url{github.com/moses-smt/mosesdecoder}} and use sentencepiece\footnote{\url{github.com/google/sentencepiece}} \cite{kudo-richardson-2018-sentencepiece} to encode the corpus with a joint vocabulary, with size 40,000.
 After that, we filter the sentence longer than 175 tokens and deduplicate the corpus.
-For Chinese, we perform segment texts with \texttt{pkuseg} \footnote{\url{github.com/lancopku/pkuseg-python}} \citep{luo2019pkuseg}.
+For Chinese, we perform word segmentation using the Stanford Segmenter \citep{tseng-etal-2005-conditional}.
 To have a fair comparison with previous methods \cite{sharaf-etal-2020-meta, Zhan_Liu_Wong_Chao_2021}, we use the same setting, which randomly sub-sampled $\mathcal{D}_{\text {meta-train }}$ and $\mathcal{D}_{\text {meta-test}}$ for each domain with fixed token sizes in order to simulate domain adaptation tasks in low-resource scenarios.
 More details for data used in this paper can be found in Appendix~\ref{appendix:datasets}.